melezhik/sparrow/README.md

     * Check if you have sparrowhub credentials setup correctly ( previous step ) on your machine
     * Install sparrow client on your machine
-    * Then go to directory where your plugin source code at and say sparrow plg upload.
+    * Then go to directory where your plugin source code at and say \`sparrow plg upload'.
 That's it

 For example: